yurilaaziz/neo-instabot/README.md

 ```
 Depending on your operating system and python installation, you might need to use `py`, `python`, or `python3`.

-- To set extra parameters and more complex configurations, copy and edit `example.py` and run.
+- To set extra parameters and more sophisticated configurations, copy and edit `example.py` and run.

 ## Parameters